Attributes Reference

 | Attribute | Type | Default | Description |

-Mutations that call dispatch_job() or start_workflow() must use transactional.
-The macro will error if you forget:
+Mutations that call `dispatch_job()` or `start_workflow()` must use `transactional`.
+You get an error at runtime if you forget:

 #[forge::mutation(transactional, require_role("admin"))]